surifirstpin/biplus_documentation/docs/Dashboard.md

 **10.** Click  **Edit**  Button to make changes to the dashboard created.

+> Note : after editing the dashboard click on

 **11.** Click on  **Delete icon**  to delete the dashboard created.

 **12.** To create a new dashboard report click on **New dashboard** icon.